 - 8-month L1 Study Plan

-What Should I Know About CFA Level 2?
+What Should I Know About Level 2 CFA Exam?

-First of all, in some aspects CFA level 2 preparation is more difficult compared to level 1.
-CFA level 2 exam pays great attention to detail and requires analytical skills.
+Secondly, in some aspects the level 2 exam is more difficult compared to the level 1 exam.
+The level 2 CFA exam pays great attention to detail and requires analytical skills.
 Additionally, the format of the exam changes.
-Now, traditional multiple choice questions are composed into the so-called item sets.
+For level 2, traditional multiple-choice questions are composed into the so-called item sets.

-An item set consists of a vignette (approximately one-page long description) + 4 to 6 multiple choice questions (related to the vignette).
-Every exam session contains 10-15 item sets, which means you have on average 12-18 minutes per one item set.
+An item set consists of a vignette (approximately one-page long description) + 4 multiple-choice questions (related to the vignette).
+Every exam session includes 44 multiple-choice questions grouped into item sets (read about our prediction about the number of item sets in the level 2 exam).
+You'll have around 12 minutes per one item set.
 It’s not much when you think of quite lengthy vignettes you must read in order to answer the questions.
 The vignettes will include tons of data, some of which may prove totally irrelevant.

-Another unique thing about CFA level 2 prep is topics.
-Although there are still 10 topics for level 2 (like for level 1), the weights of the topics change are are given in ranges.
-This time Equity, Fixed Income, Financial Reporting & Analysis, and Ethics have the greatest weight.
+Another unique thing about level 2 CFA exam prep is topics.
+There are still 10 topics for level 2 (like for level 1) but the topic weights ranges change.
+Equity, Fixed Income, Financial Statement Analysis (aka.
+Financial Reporting & Analysis), Portfolio Management, and Ethics have the greatest weight.
 For all level 2 topic weights, see the table further below.

 What study materials should I use to prepare